icyTan/portfolio2019/src/pages/bfbc.md

 A common feedback between our three methods of user inquiry was that people **expect to get help** when they visit a bully-free website.
 This posed an interesting difference between what BullyFreeBC is offering and what our users expect from the domain of anti-bullying.

 ![Comparative and Competitive Analysis Chart.
 We used this to see where BullyFreeBC stands and what it should aim to include as features to stand apart.](../images/bfbc/1__Xz1__4joIyMePWbfbnT9FkA.png)

-Comparative and Competitive Analysis Chart.
-We used this to see where BullyFreeBC stands and what it should aim to include as features to stand apart.
+<figcaption>Comparative and Competitive Analysis Chart.
+We used this to see where BullyFreeBC stands and what it should aim to include as features to stand apart.</figcaption>

 Especially when comparing to other organizations in the domain of anti-bullying, the general offerings of an anti-bullying website should include **services** like: one on one counselling, help hotlines, and solutions to bullying problems.